eleven/ad-builder/README.md

 # Ad Builder

 Ad Builder helps you make your HTML5 ads, quickly.
-Do you enjoy managing 30 variations of a ad?
+Do you enjoy managing 30 variations of an ad?
 Do you enjoy having to manually compress your files?
-Do you enjoy creating your own manifest files?
+Do you enjoy creating your own index files so clients can see your banners?
 I didn't think so.
 Ad Builder solves all of those problems.
 By using ruby to do all of the heavy lifting, you can make ads without breaking a sweat.

 ## Getting started